Contact information on the site - 9 tips

 Think about whether it makes sense to post photos

-On the other hand, the second type of photos are photos of the team responsible for contact.
+On the other hand, the second type of photos are photos of the team responsible for the contact.
 Some companies have their own call center, BOC (customer service office), etc. Posting an image of the people who belong to such a team can work very positively in terms of creating a good impression with potential clients.
 Then the company acquires a "more human face".

 Consider both solutions for your site.

-Why is website contact information so important?
+Why is the contact information on the site so important?